bhagavdgita/bhagavdgita.github.io/README.md

 ### iPhone

 The iOS version is pending.
-In the meanwhile, use the web app: